 *Note: If your citation required a mandatory appearance and you have not appeared before the Court, your case will be set for hearing.
-Payment arrangements will not be made by GC Services until after the Court appearance.

 Parking citations are not handled by the Superior Court.
 Each issuing city or agency processes its own parking citations.
 For information, contact the city or agency that issued the parking citation.